Scubakay/final-stand/readme.md

 # Final Stand

-Final Stand is a mod used in the second season of the Final Stand Youtube series.
+Final Stand is the mod used in the second season of the Final Stand Youtube series.
-The mod is heavily based on 3rd/Double/Last Life, but with our own twist!
+The mod is heavily inspired by 3rd/Double/Last Life, but with our own twist!

 Players get a random amount of lives they start with and when they run out, it's game over!
 When you get knocked out you will be put in spectator mode, so make sure you hold on to your lives.